90lantran/github-star-client/README.md

 # github-star-client
-This is a simple Go http client to work with github-star server.
+This is a simple Go http client to send a POST request, and receive a response for [github-stars](https://github.com/90lantran/github-star) server.
-The client will take in a list of organization/reposiotry, server host http://ip:port (default http://localhost:8080) from command line, and print out the response from server or any internal client error.
+The client will take in a list of organization/reposiotry, server host `http://ip:port` (default http://localhost:8080) from command line, and print out the response from server or any internal client error.
 More details about input validation is [here](#2.input).

 ## Usage
 ### 1.Build client
 ```
 $ make build
 ```
-client should be created at root directory
+./client excutable should be created at root directory

 ### 2.Input
 Command line arguments are handled by argparser from [akamensky]("https://github.com/akamensky/argparse").